Norbyte/ositools/APIDocs.md

 ## Custom Stats

 Custom stats are a GM mode feature that allows creating custom stats on characters.
 The extender supports adding custom stats in adventure (non-GM) campaigns as well, and allows programmatic access to these stats via Osiris queries.
+To use custom stat functions in non-GM mode, enable the `UseCustomStats` variable in [your extension config](#extension-setup).

 ### GetCustomStat
 `query NRD_GetCustomStat([in](STRING)_Name, [out](GUIDSTRING)_StatId) (2,1338,63,1)`